angussaw/Explainable-Neural-Networks/Findings.md

 ## Introduction

+Bacterial and viral pathogens are the two leading causes of pneumonia but require very different forms of management.
+Bacterial pneumonia requires urgent referral for immediate antibiotic treatment, while viral pneumonia is treated with supportive care.
+Therefore, accurate and timely diagnosis is imperative.
+One key element of diagnosis is radiographic data, since chest X-rays are routinely obtained as standard of care and can help differentiate between different types of pneumonia

-The objective of this project is to develop a deep learning model to classify X-ray images into one of the three classes: normal, bacteria and virus for pneumonia detection
+The objective of this project is to develop a transfer learning framework in classifying pediatric chest X-rays to detect pneumonia and furthermore to distinguish viral and bacterial pneumonia to facilitate rapid referrals for children needing urgent intervention.

-To understand the classifications made by the deep learning model and enhance explainability its black box nature, the visual explaination algorithm Gradient-weighted Class Activation Mapping (Grad-CAM) generates heatmaps that are superimposed on the test images to provide visual explainability on the model.
+To understand the classifications made by the deep learning model and enhance explainability of its black box nature, the visual explaination algorithm Gradient-weighted Class Activation Mapping (Grad-CAM) generates heatmaps that are superimposed on the test images to provide visual explainability on the model.
 The heatmap highlights the important regions in the X-ray image for predicting the classes.
 ## Data

 ```bash